RUAL Documentation

 Storage

-RUAL includes a built-in, enterprise-scale storage system with a full-text search engine.
-Storage is JSON-based and schema-less, meaning you do not need to predefine data structures.
-However, it does not support relationships between storage entities, so you should include all necessary data within each document (denormalization).
+RUAL includes a built-in, enterprise-scale storage system with full-text search.
+Storage is JSON-based and schema-less — you don't need to predefine structures.
+It does not support relationships between entities, so include all necessary data within each document (denormalization).

-Documents are updated using mutations, which is a transaction-based system that ensures updates are processed sequentially.
-This allows safe use of counters and array operations without race conditions.
+Documents are updated using mutations, a transaction-based system that processes updates sequentially.
+This makes counters and array operations safe to use without race conditions.

 Activation and Deployment

-Before any pages, APIs, modals, or events in a blueprint become active, you must activate the blueprint using the Activate button in the top bar.
-By default, all elements are inactive until explicitly activated.
+Before any pages, APIs, modals, or events in a blueprint become active, you need to activate the blueprint using the Activate button in the top bar.
+All elements are inactive by default.

-Since version 13.0.7, there is a clear distinction between development and production.
-Saving changes keeps them in development mode.
-To make them available to public users, you must deploy the blueprint to production.
+Since version 13.0.7, there is a clear split between development and production.
+Saving keeps changes in development mode.
+To make them available to users, you need to deploy the blueprint to production.

 Getting Started Tip If you are new to RUAL, start by reading the Blueprint Introduction to learn how to navigate and work with blueprints, then explore the Tips & Tricks for productivity shortcuts.